 Most of what you have become while living in Hong Kong all revolves around time, the territories you go to, and the balance you give it.
 The internet service in Hong Kong is fast that it gives you information faster than a snap of your fingers.
 With that, you have important transportation information that could help you estimate the travel time you’re going to spend in finishing your errands, plan out your day or whether it’s worth it to take a taxi, bus or train.
 It’s just very simple truth that when we are out of Hong Kong and when we don’t get this kind of assurance (in terms of using our time), you may just be not as productive.
 It all comes to play when you manage your time well.
 And I love how Hong Kong does it for me.

 You learn to call Hong Kong as HomeKong.
-Whether it’s because of the comfort you feel as you ease through the airport with just your HK permanent ID or the egg tart or the bubble milk tea or even just the safe vibe when walking the HK streets, all of these lure you into a special attachment to Hong Kong.
+Whether it’s because of the comfort you feel as you ease through the airport with just your HK permanent ID or the egg tart or the bubble milk tea or even just the safe vibe when walking the HK streets, all of these lures you into a special attachment to Hong Kong.

 I know a lot of people who had been in contracts to work in Hong Kong.
-Apparently, they find some fondness in here that makes it so hard to let go.
+They find some fondness in here that makes it so hard to let go.
 I can not pinpoint exactly what it is that makes people so attached to our dear ol’ 852 but mysteriously, facing closure is the least that they want to do.

-Personally, I find it comforting that I look different amongst the Chinese people.
+I find it comforting that I look different amongst the Chinese people.
 This way, they consider me as a foreigner not understanding anything when they speak their language.
-There’s comfort in pretending I actually don’t, so I don’t get obliged to respond sometimes.
+There’s comfort in pretending I don’t, so I don’t get obliged to respond sometimes.
 And even with that much energy from the city, I could still preserve privacy.
 I guess that’s one of the things I love about being in this country.
-You can be on your own but you get to be surrounded with a vibrant environment.
+You can be on your own but you get to be surrounded by a vibrant environment.

 You celebrate Halloween and Rugby 7’s like how you celebrate Christmas (where ever you are from).

 Streets of Lan Kwai Fong are cordoned close to keep order in the driveway and not to create obstructive traffic.
-But still Halloween in Hong Kong surprises everybody every year.
+But still, Halloween in Hong Kong surprises everybody every year.
 With so many attendees all over the world, innovative costumes that people get into, also, how gays could block roads to give way for their catwalk.
 All sorts of fun.

 On the other hand, HK Rugby 7’s in addition to all the horse races Hong Kong holds, it’s a reason to go for more than 1 pint of beer.
 We know how it escalates from there.

 So if you have lived in Hong Kong that long, you’d know how people could get crazy with Hong Kong Rugby 7’s, the horse races and the Halloween.
-Whether it’s because of the opportunity to dress up or the booze, it had become tradition.
+Whether it’s because of the opportunity to dress up or the booze, it had become a tradition.